*Application extended until June 30th, 2020! Apply now!*

 Following the orientation week, students will undergo a Preparation Program, which lays the foundation for upcoming studies.

 Owing to the wide and diverse backgrounds of our international students, it’s essential that all students will begin the academically rigorous BSc program on an equal footing.
 To ensure that students are fully prepared for the demanding course load, the Technion mandates that all BSc students successfully complete a 16-week preparation program.
 During this period, students undertake intensive training in mathematics and physics, learn basic Hebrew, and pick-up helpful study skills.
 Experience indicates that the preparation program gives students a greater chance of excelling in and completing their engineering studies here.
-This preparatory period allows students to become familiar with the university’s academic structure and get to know their peers through informative and enjoyable social activities.
-The program also provides students with individual tutors, extra classes and counseling as needed.
+This preparatory period allows students to become familiar with the university’s academic structure and get to know their peers through informative and fun social activities.
+The program also provides students with individual tutors, extra classes, and counseling as needed.
 Students must be prepared for a challenging and intensive period of study.
 A list of the Preparation Program courses can be found on the courses section.

 Students are housed in private rooms in Technion’s new dormitory complex consisting of five-person furnished apartment units, shared with international peers.
-Living on campus, they will enjoy a vibrant and welcoming student community, which will help them easily integrate into life at Technion.
+Living on campus, students will enjoy a vibrant and welcoming student community, which will help them easily integrate into life at Technion.

 * Opening of the program is contingent on the number of registered students.

 ** The program is subject to changes, at the discretion of TI.

 Application deadline for students taking the GaoKao: July 7, 2020